Eugenics: Academic origins

-Three International Eugenics Conferences presented a global venue for eugenists with meetings in 1912 in London, and in 1921 and 1932 in New York City.
-Eugenic policies in the United States were first implemented in the early 1900s.
-It also took root in France, Germany, and Great Britain.
+Three International Eugenics Conferences presented a global venue for eugenicists, with meetings in 1912 in London, and in 1921 and 1932 in New York City.
+Eugenic policies in the United States were first implemented by state-level legislators in the early 1900s.
+Eugenic policies also took root in France, Germany, and Great Britain.
 Later, in the 1920s and 1930s, the eugenic policy of sterilizing certain mental patients was implemented in other countries including Belgium, Brazil, Canada, Japan and Sweden.

-Frederick Osborn's 1937 journal article "Development of a Eugenic Philosophy" framed it as a social philosophy—a philosophy with implications for social order.
+Frederick Osborn's 1937 journal article "Development of a Eugenic Philosophy" framed eugenics as a social philosophy—a philosophy with implications for social order.
 That definition is not universally accepted.
 Osborn advocated for higher rates of sexual reproduction among people with desired traits ("positive eugenics") or reduced rates of sexual reproduction or sterilization of people with less-desired or undesired traits ("negative eugenics").

 In addition to being practiced in a number of countries, eugenics was internationally organized through the International Federation of Eugenics Organizations.
 Its scientific aspects were carried on through research bodies such as the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics, the Cold Spring Harbor Carnegie Institution for Experimental Evolution, and the Eugenics Record Office.
 Politically, the movement advocated measures such as sterilization laws.
 In its moral dimension, eugenics rejected the doctrine that all human beings are born equal and redefined moral worth purely in terms of genetic fitness.
 Its racist elements included pursuit of a pure "Nordic race" or "Aryan" genetic pool and the eventual elimination of "unfit" races.

 Many leading British politicians subscribed to the theories of eugenics.
 Winston Churchill supported the British Eugenics Society and was an honorary vice president for the organization.
 Churchill believed that eugenics could solve "race deterioration" and reduce crime and poverty.